marcotallone/instagram-filters-CUDA/README.md

 ### 5. Produced executables

-Build artifacts are written to the repository `bin/` directory:
+Executables are written to the repository `bin/` directory:

 - `bin/instagram_filters`
 - `bin/instagram_filtersGPU` when CUDA is enabled